qrioniclabs/homeassistant-mysql_command/README.md

 Home Assistant custom component that creates a Notify service to send a command to a MySQL server.

 ### Features
-- Ability to send commands to a MySQL server using the Notify platform / service
+- Send commands to a MySQL server using the Notify platform / service

 ### Inspired by:
 https://community.home-assistant.io/t/how-do-i-call-an-insert-sql-command-to-mariadb-addon/